El-Ikram/Challenge/README.md

 As for this task, we have altered samples from this data to present it for a  GNN training tasks, you will be given:

 ### 🔗 **A (Adjacency Matrix)**
-- **Absolute truth** ✓
-- Contains information about the connections and structure of your input graph
+- Encodes the connections and structure of your input graph.
-- This is your reliable source for understanding interractions between the cells , you are encouraged to read about cancer cells behavior for a better solution!
+- Most connections reflect real interactions between cells, but some edges may have been altered, introducing noise.

 ### 📈 **X (Node Embeddings)**
 - Embeddings of nodes == Genes encodings
 - ⚠️ **Some nodes have been corrupted to trick you!**